 A familiar figure on radio, Ms. Bollinger came to national attention through her 2014 residency on PRI’s “Performance Today” and several appearances on NPR’s “From the Top.”

 Born in Philadelphia in 1991, Robyn Bollinger is a former recipient of the Laurence Lesser Presidential Scholarship at the New England Conservatory of Music, Boston, MA, where she received both her Bachelor’s and Master’s degrees with honors.
 Ms. Bollinger’s former teachers include Miriam Fried, Soovin Kim, and Paul Kantor.
-Currently residing in Boston, Ms. Bollinger plays a 1778 Joseph and Antonio Gagliano violin on generous loan from the Ravinia Festival’s Steans Institute Instrument Bank.
+Currently residing in Boston, Ms. Bollinger plays a 2017 Samuel Zygmuntowicz violin on loan from a private collection.

 For more information visit Robyn’s website.